Dewas: History

+By the early 18th century, the Pawar brothers, Tukoji Rao (Senior) and Jivaji Rao (Junior), had established themselves as top-tier commanders under Peshwa Baji Rao I. They were instrumental in the Maratha conquest of the Malwa region, leading successful military charges that broke local resistance and secured Maratha dominance in central India.
+Following these victories, the territory of Dewas was granted to the brothers in 1728.
+They initially ruled the region jointly before dividing the administration between their respective branches.
+This unique arrangement persisted even in the capital town of Dewas, where the two sides of the main street were managed by separate administrations—each with its own systems for water and lighting—until the states were eventually merged in the 20th century.

 In 1901, the senior branch had an area of 446 sqmi and a population of 62,312, while the area of the junior branch was 440 sqmi and had a population of 54,904.
 Both Dewas states were in the Malwa Agency of the Central India Agency.

 Dewas Junior and Dewas Senior durbars (courts) were composed of Sardars, Mankaris, Istamuradars, Thakurs and Jagirdars.

 The Old Palace (Rajwada) of Dewas Junior.

 The Durga Bagh Palace, Dewas Junior State.

 Shree Lakshmi Narayan Bhawan Club, Dewas Junior State.

 Shree Narayan Tower, Dewas Junior State.
 The Clock Tower is named after HH Raja Srimant Narayanrao (Dada Sahib) Puar of Dewas Junior State.

 The Gate at Shree Malhar, The Residence of His Holiness Shri Shilnath Maharaj.

 The Law Courts, Dewas Junior State.

 HH Raja Narayan Rao Pawar with Dewas Junior Nobility (Sardars, Mankaris, Thakurs and Jagirdars).

 After India's independence in 1947, the Maharajas of Dewas (Jr. & Sr.) acceded to India, and their states were integrated into Madhya Bharat, which became a state of India in 1950.
 Later, in 1956, Madhya Bharat was merged into the state of Madhya Pradesh.